-Included in the trade and other receivables, are receivables, from BMW Financial Services amounting to R242,033,000 (2019: R289,859,000) for collections as a result of timing differences at year end.
-Refer to note 3.
+Included in the trade and other receivables, are receivables, from BMW Financial Services amounting to R214 705 047 (2020: R242 033 000) for collections as a result of timing differences at year end (note 3).
 Given the nature of these receivables, management does not expect any counterparty to default on meeting its obligations.